PKRoma/miranda/miranda/protocols/AimTOC/docs/aim-readme.txt

  Answer:
  Not yet.
 Only file receive is possible using TOC.
 This is on the todo list.

- Question:
- I set the Server-Side Contact list option but Miranda doesn't use it.
-Why?

- Answer:
- For large lists, server-side contact list support is turned off automatically because of a packet-size limitation of TOC.

 Thanks To
 ---------
 - AOL's TOC1.0 protocol document
 - GAIM's implementation of TOC for which some of the code is based off of
-- Matrix for providing the AIM icons
+- Matrix and Valkyre for providing the AIM icons

 Copyright